 - Many people will live with the consequences of this cancer for a long time and this plays on their mind as well as the effect on their body.

 Before you receive treatment, always ask what the side effects might be, how long they might last and what support you will get to treat or lessen them.
 Don’t be afraid to ask, you deserve to be told.

 Neuroendocrine is not your average cancer but it can be pretty mean.
-That could explain why there are so many hardened NET Cancer warriors out there!
+That might explain why there are so many hardened NET Cancer patients out there!

 Thanks for reading